biotope/biotope-element/docs/styling.md

 !> __Important ⚠️:__ If you come across that issue, that your styles are displayed as text.
 Most likely you use a class-name that is the same as your component name.
 Together with the polyfill, the style tag itself get styled which causes the issue in IE11/Edge V18 and below.

 ## Dynamic styles
-If your styles are dynamic and depending on some values in the javascript context, just use inline styles in your template string.
-It is recommended to use this as little as possible.
+If your styles are dynamic and depending on some values in the javascript context, just use inline styles in your template string. ⚠️ Recommended is to use javascript values as little as possible and keep CSS static.
+Use Precompiler like SASS or CSS Variables instead.

 ```js
 or import your css from an external file with some kind of bundler: